sakina1303/kanbo/WALKTHROUGH_SCRIPT.md

 ### Introduction (30 seconds)

 "Hi!
-I'm excited to walk you through the Kanban Task Board I built for Lovable's take-home assignment.
+I'm excited to walk you through the Kanban Task Board I built for this take-home assignment.

 This is a fully functional task management application with drag-and-drop functionality, persistent storage, and a clean, modern UI."